rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Extension_Attributes/check_microsoft_defender_tamper_protection_status/README.md

 This Jamf Pro Extension Attribute verifies if Microsoft Defender's tamper protection is enabled.
-Once the `/usr/local/bin/mdatp` command-line tool is verified to be installed and executable, `mdatp` is used to check the tamper protection status.
+Once the `/usr/local/bin/mdatp` command line tool is verified to be installed and executable, `mdatp` is used to check the tamper protection status.
 The EA will return one of the following values:

 * **000**
 * **001**